 How to Stop Interrupting Others in Conversation

 You know the feeling.
 You’re talking about something that matters to you, and suddenly you can’t get a word in edgewise.
 You feel unheard.
 Invisible.
 No one likes to be on the receiving end of interrupting.
 So why be an interrupter?
 Most chronic interrupters don’t mean to be disrespectful.
-Sometimes interrupting is actually an attempt to connect or bond.
+Sometimes interrupting is in fact an attempt to connect or bond.
 An interrupter might finish your sentence to show how much they relate to what you’re saying.
 Or jump in mid-sentence because they are just so excited to connect over something.
 Other times, however, interrupting is a sign the speaker doesn’t feel heard.
 Their feelings boil over – you might feel like you can’t wait for another second to get something out when you’re frustrated.

 No matter your motives, interjecting shuts down communication.
 It signals to other people – especially your partner – that you think your opinions are more important.
-Even if you don’t actually think that!
+Even if you don’t think that!
 Couples counseling with a therapist can help you sort out ways to effectively communicate without interrupting.
 In the meantime, here are some ways to practice not interrupting starting today.

 1. Practice Breathing Techniques